Macron proposes new political union for non-EU countries | Politics

 Instead, Macron proposed what he called a “European Political Community'' which would be open to countries that haven't joined the EU, or, like the United Kingdom, have left it.

-Macron added that joining the new organisation would not guarantee future EU membership.
+Macron added that joining the new organization would not guarantee future EU membership.

 Speaking at an EU conference on the bloc's future priorities, Macron stressed the stark contrast with Russia, which on the same day staged a military parade in Moscow to commemorate the Soviet Union's victory over Nazi Germany in World War II.